 General short frame format

 Instruction to Editor: Please make the following changes in clause 8.7.2:

 Figure 8-532a (Short frame format) depicts the general short MAC frame format.
-The first four fields (Frame Control, A1, A2, and Sequence Control) and the last two fields (Frame Body, and FCS) are always present in short frames.
-The A3 field and A4 field are optionally present.
+The first three fields (Frame Control, A1 and A2) and the lastfield FCS are always present in short frames.
+The Sequence Control, A3, A4 and Frame body fields are optionally present.
 Each field is defined in 8.7.3 (Short frame fields ).